There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Typically this unit is assessed in the following ways: (1) oral presentation; (2) three online assignments (quizzes); and (3) critical review.
+Indicative assessments in this unit are as follows: (1) oral presentation; (2) three quizzes; and (3) literature review.
 Further information is available in the unit outline.

 - Unit Coordinator(s)